Crazy-Scamp/VR-CyberDeck-Setup/README.md

 **[ LIBRARY ] — optional, only when you add a server**

-Add your own server under Manage Remotes (a server config or an rclone config) to unlock a browsable library
+- > Add your own server under Manage Remotes (a server config or an rclone config) to unlock a browsable library
+- > Want a browsable library instead?
+Add your own server — a server config or your own rclone config — under Manage Remotes.<a href="https://streamable.com/v0ljxx">Tutorial Link For Server Setup</a>

 ---